 Materials for Board of Directors' meetings are distributed in advance.
 Prior to Board of Directors' meetings, outside directors are given a one-hour briefing on key matters for the meeting.

 Retired Presidents Holding Advisory Positions

 Information on Retired Presidents/CEOs Holding Advisory Positions

-Name Job Title/ Position Date when Former Role as President/CEO Ended Term - - - - -
+Name Job Title/ Position Responsibilities Employment Terms (Full/Part Time, with/without Compensation, etc.) Date when Former Role as President/CEO Ended Term - - - - -